jianlin-cheng/Cryo2Struct/README.md

 The Hidden Markov Model-guided carbon-alpha alignment programs are available in [viterbi/](viterbi/).
 The alignment algorithm is written in C++ program, so compile them using:

 ```
+cd viterbi
 g++ -fPIC -shared -o viterbi.so viterbi.cpp -O3
+cd ..
 ```
+During the compilation, if the program asks for installation of `gcc-c++` package, then install it following the instructions.
+GCC C++ compiler is required to compile `viterbi.cpp`.

 If the compilation of the program fails due to library issues (which typically occurs when attempting to compile on older systems), you can try compiling using the following approach:
 ```
-conda activate cryo2struct
+cd viterbi
 conda install -c conda-forge gxx
 g++ -fPIC -shared -o viterbi.so viterbi.cpp -O3
+cd ..
 ```
 The above command activates the Conda environment and installs the ``gxx`` package, which provides the GCC C++ compiler.
 This compiler is useful for compiling C++ code on the system.
 The HMM alignment program runs on the ``CPU`` and is optimized at the highest level using the``-O3`` flag.
+We tested, and the above compilation was successful on CentOS 7, 8, and AlmaLinux OS 8.8, 8.9.

 Finally, run the following: